UWPCE-PythonCert/PythonCertDevel/source/modules/Lambda.rst

     In [172]: f(2,3)
     Out[172]: 5

-Content of function can only be an expression -- not a statement
+Content of the expression can only be an expression -- not a statement

 Anyone remember what the difference is?